Amx-code1/ai-crm-hcp/README.md

 # AI-First CRM HCP Module

+CRM system that uses data-driven logic to assist healthcare professionals with decision support and workflow management

 ## Overview
 This project is an AI-powered CRM module designed for Healthcare Professional (HCP) interaction tracking.
 It enables users to log, edit, fetch, and analyze interactions using natural language.